Less is different: why sparse networks with inhibition differ from complete graphs

+The only difference is the factor $1-\rho$ related to the existence of a one-time step absolute refractory period in the GGL model.

-To obtain a meaningful analytical result from Eq.\eqref{eq:selfcons_SN_0}, having defined all the factors, we can specify values of $K_E$ and $K_I$, then expand Eq.~\eqref{eq:selfcons_SN_0} to second order to explore the transition region ($\rho\rightarrow 0^{+}$).
+To obtain a meaningful analytical result from Eq.\eqref{eq:selfcons_SN_0}, having defined all factors, we can specify values of $K_E$ and $K_I$, then expand Eq.~\eqref{eq:selfcons_SN_0} to the second order to explore the transition region ($\rho\rightarrow 0^{+}$).
 Doing this for different values of $K_E$ and $K_I$ it is possible to infer the general result of the second-order expansion.
-However, we will do some more approximations to derive an analytical critical curve.
+However, we will do some more approximations to derive an analytical critical curve for the GGL model \eqref{eq:selfcons_SN_0}.

 First, we can rewrite the sum relative to active excitatory neighbors exploiting the Heaviside function, then re-indexing the excitatory sum using $m^{\prime}_E=m_E-\lceil gm_I\rceil$ and $K^{\prime}_E=K_E-\lceil gm_I \rceil$, and approximating $\lceil gm_I \rceil \approx gm_I$.
 Following these steps, we obtain: